CycloneDX/specification/docgen/xml/README.md

-- Unclear which version of `xs3p.xsl` was used asa  base.
+- Unclear which version of `xs3p.xsl` was used as a base.
   To be researched!!1